spyder-ide/spyder-docs/doc/basic-first-aid.rst

 Debugging and patching
 ======================

-If you know your way around Python, you can often diagnose and even fix or patch issues yourself.
+If you know your way around Python, you can often diagnose and even fix Spyder issues yourself.
-You can explore the error messages you're receiving and Spyder's inner workings with the :guilabel:`Internal Console` under the menu item :menuselection:`View --> Panes --> Internal Console`.
+You can explore the error messages you're receiving and Spyder's inner workings with the :guilabel:`Internal Console`, available under the menu item :menuselection:`View --> Panes --> Internal Console`.

 .. image:: images/basic-first-aid/basic-first-aid-internal-console.png
    :alt: Spyder showing Internal console

-If you want more detailed debug output, you can do the following:

-Open your terminal (or Anaconda Prompt on Windows), set the environment variable ``SPYDER_DEBUG`` to the value ``"3"``.
+If you want more detailed debug output, you can set the environment variable ``SPYDER_DEBUG`` to the value ``"3"``.

-On Windows under Anaconda prompt, run:
+On Windows, under Anaconda Prompt, run:

 .. code-block:: bash